Select your local site for products and services by region

 Fixed income

-Bond Basics: How interest rates affect bond yields
+Bond basics: How interest rates affect bond yields

-May 09, 2023 - 6 min read
+May 14, 2026 - 6 min

 Bonds and interest rates

 Bonds are debt securities issued by governments and corporations to fund their operations.
 Investors can purchase bonds from the issuer, who is then required to make interest payments on a regular schedule over a set number of years.
 (This is why bond investments are also known as fixed income.)
-The amount of interest paid reflects the prevailing interest rate environment at the time of issuance and is fixed over the life of the bond.
+The amount of interest paid reflects the prevailing interest-rate environment at the time of issuance and is fixed over the life of the bond.
 This is where inflation concerns may enter the equation.

 Bond prices, coupons, and yields